 Pima County is partnering with the Community Investment Corporation (CIC) to act as the fiscal agent to distribute $3,625,000 through community social service agencies to prevent evictions related to COVID-19.
 CIC is thrilled and honored to work with local government and fellow nonprofits to meet the needs of the community.
 Our goal is to be as efficient and effective as possible in this collaborative effort.
 CLICK HERE NOW or call (831) 292-4308 to begin the Prequalification process.

 Pima Eviction Prevention funds are limited, and the distribution of funding is subject to multiple factors including, but not limited to, qualification of Tenant, agreement from Landlord, completion of required forms and documentation, and fund availability.
-It is anticipated that this pool of funding will serve 650 households.
+Priority will be given to full and complete submissions with all requested documentation.
+It is anticipated that this pool of funding will serve 650-750 households.

 Participating Agencies (in alphabetical order) are: